|1||Working with multiple industry-leading partners on multi-million dollar deals|

 Enter Shark Wheel Tape.
 The hypothesis was that the left-right-left-right oscillations of the sinusoidal design would naturally push the material toward center.
 The same way a human walks with an alternating gait averages to walking perfectly straight.
 The same way the left-right-left-right shape of the Shark Wheel averages to perfectly center and the wheel moves effectively in a straight line.
 If we could outfit all existing rollers with tape that has a raised Shark Wheel pattern on top, the material would only touch the Shark Wheel portion.

-In the past few months, Shark Wheel’s first test on prototype 1.0 was conducted.
 Tension was put on the lowest setting and the machine speed was turned up high.
 The result?
 Shark Wheel Tape produced a 20% improvement over every other solution that exists in the industry today.
-Shark Wheel will optimize from here to hopefully create more improvement, but this significant improvement means the tape is ready for commercialization.
-The tape was launched in September 2019 at the Labelexpo in Brussels, Belgium.
+The tape was launched as a test product in September 2019 at the Labelexpo in Brussels, Belgium.

 Developing wheel with one of the industry leaders.
 Licensing deal proposed.
 Prototype version 1.0 complete, currently going through testing.